 Primarily, Chaos Monkey enabled

-availability resilience for Netflix i.e. their infrastructure is resilient against availability failures.
-Interestingly, availability is one of the key attributes for enabling a security system, also called the CIA triad.
+availability resilience for Netflix, i.e. their infrastructure is resilient against availability failures.
+Interestingly, availability is one of the critical attributes for allowing a security system, also called the CIA triad.
 The other key attributes are confidentiality and integrity.
-Essentially, every security control aims to prevent violations of one or more attributes of the CIA triad.
-However, current cloud-native security mechanisms struggle to achieve this aim and the reasons are not far-fetched.
+Essentially, every security control aims to prevent violations of one or more characteristics of the CIA triad.
+However, current cloud-native security mechanisms struggle to achieve this aim, and the reasons are not far-fetched.
 Here are some of our thoughts on why attacks are still successful regardless of the evolving cloud-native security mechanisms:

 Complexity: The Enemy of Security

 Cloud-native infrastructure enables several advantages, including scalability, elasticity, and (perceived) cost saving; however, alongside these advantages, complexity is inherited.
 The complexity results from multiple abstraction layers that underpin cloud-native infrastructure.
-Bruce Schneier asserted that “complexity is the greatest enemy of security, " and exactly that; we are experiencing the effect of complex systems on security objectives.
-Complex systems are hard to understand, particularly through the lens of cyber security, and the efficiency of any security architecture depends on the depth of understanding grasped by defenders.
+Bruce Schneier asserted that "complexity is the greatest enemy of security," and precisely that, we are experiencing the effect of complex systems on security objectives.
+Complex systems are hard to understand, mainly through the lens of cyber security, and the efficiency of any security architecture depends on the depth of understanding grasped by defenders.
 Furthermore, better insights into the workings of any system ultimately facilitate creative tooling support and innovative deployment of security controls when standard approaches are limited.

 Dynamic Security Posture

 Cloud infrastructure allows for agility, empowering teams to continuously deploy infrastructure to meet market demands while gaining competitive advantages against competitors.
-This directly increases productivity and paves the path for practicing modern techniques, e.g., DevOps and GitOps.
-However, each cloud infrastructure change potentially introduces security issues, e.g., security misconfiguration.
-Hence, these changes make it harder to maintain a consistent security posture, and this is. challenge!
-CISOs and other security leaders want to have an educated perception of their infrastructures' security posture, unfortunately, this is hard to achieve due to ephemeral cloud-native infrastructure.
+This directly increases productivity and paves the path for practising modern techniques, e.g., DevOps and GitOps.
+However, each cloud infrastructure change potentially introduces security issues, e.g., misconfiguration.
+Hence, these changes make it harder to maintain a consistent security posture, and this is.
+Challenge!
+CISOs and other security leaders want an educated perception of their infrastructures' security posture.
+Unfortunately, this is hard to achieve due to ephemeral cloud-native infrastructure.

 Misconfigurations - Root Cause of Cloud Attacks

 Misconfigured cloud assets remain one of the most prevalent causes of cloud breaches.
-Gartner asserted that 99% of cloud attacks would be directly caused by misconfigurations until 2025.
+Gartner asserted that misconfigurations would cause 99% of cloud attacks until 2025.
 It is important to note that this prediction includes all cloud resources, including the

 cloud security resources.
 So regardless of how efficient a cloud security mechanism might be, its effectiveness is eroded if not well configured.
 Furthermore, misconfigurations are often introduced from various sources, including during deployments and routine maintenance.